-Informal settlements services project
+3.2.b.1 Informal settlements services project

-In aiming for the progressive upgrade of informal settlements, the City intends to achieve ongoing improvement to services, public spaces and tenure for informal-settlement households as they formalise their top structures.
+In aiming for the progressive upgrade of informal settlements, the City intends to achieve ongoing improvement to services, public space and tenure for informal-settlement households as they formalise their top structures.
 This will include securing provision of, and access to, basic municipal services, whilst empowering households by transferring plot ownership to citizens who have the necessary means to construct their own informal, modular or brick-and-mortar structures.